praschl/MiP.Grpc/README.md

 ## Authorization
 Authorization is supported by the use of the `Microsoft.AspNetCore.Authorization.AuthorizeAttribute` attribute.

 That's the same attribute you would place on a method when implementing the service manually.
 Just place the attribute on the handling method and it will be copied to the handled method when the code is generated.
-If your handler implements more than just one `IHandler<,>` you can also place the attribute on the class to activate authorization for all methods of this handler class.
+If your handler implements more than just one `IHandler<,>` or `ICommandHandler<TCommand>` you can also place the attribute on the class to activate authorization for all methods of this handler class.

 To add an `AuthorizeAttribute` to the generated class (which will activate it for all methods), use the action in `CompileAndMapGrpcServiceDispatcher()`: